oracle-cne/ocne/doc/cluster-management/upgrade.md

 new boot media, uploading that media, creating new machine templates, and suggesting patches that could be applied to Cluster API resources to perform the upgrade of the cluster nodes.
-For providers that are not implemented with Cluster API, staging an update sets various configuraiton options in the cluster and configures each cluster node to upgrade to the next Kubernetes minor version.
+For providers that are not implemented with Cluster API, staging an update sets various configuration options in the cluster and configures each cluster node to upgrade to the next Kubernetes minor version.

 ```